J S Frank Foundation

 Reapplication Policy

-Not applicable - the foundation does not accept initial applications from organizations outside their preselected network.
+Not applicable - the foundation does not accept initial applications from organisations outside their preselected network.

 Application Success Factors

-Since the foundation operates on an invitation-only basis, success factors for organizations within their network likely include:
+Since the foundation operates on an invitation-only basis, success factors for organisations within their network likely include:

 • Established Relationship: Having a pre-existing connection with the foundation's leadership or board members